What is Frieze Carpet and Is It Any Good?

 The number of frieze carpets to choose from can be overwhelming.
 Use our frieze carpet reviews as a good starting point for your research.

-Shaw Floors – Shaw Floors refer to their frieze carpets simply as twist, and they currently have 48 carpet designs that fall into this category, though if you look in more detail a fair number of them are closer to a full shag carpet than a frieze.
+Shaw Floors – Shaw Floors refer to their frieze carpets simply as twist, and they currently have 20 carpet designs that fall into this category, though if you look in more detail a fair number of them are closer to a full shag carpet than a frieze.
 Most of the frieze carpet designs are – frankly – quite similar, but they all come in numerous colorways giving you a large range of options to consider.
 For my money, the My Inspiration II and III designs are worth looking at as they each have 40 different color options, with a subtle mottled aspect that is not too overpowering.
-For parents and pet owners, there are also a number of designs that have Shaw’s patented LifeGuard waterproof system that comprises their R2X stain protection and a thermoplastic commercial-grade backing that provides a moisture barrier, preventing liquids soaking into the carpet padding and subfloor.
+For parents and pet owners, there are also several designs that have Shaw’s patented LifeGuard waterproof system that comprises their R2X stain protection and a thermoplastic commercial grade backing that provides a moisture barrier, preventing liquids soaking into the carpet padding and subfloor.
 All in all, if you know you want a frieze carpet, then the offerings from Shaw are hard to beat.

-Home Decorators Collection and LifeProof at Home Depot – As many of us already know, when it comes to carpeting not everything is exactly what it seems.
-This is particularly true of the two largest frieze carpet ranges at Home Depot – Home Decorators Collection and LifeProof – which are marketed as exclusive Home Depot brands but which are in fact produced by third-party manufacturers.
-But this is not bad news; in fact is actually good because the manufacturer behind the Home Decorators carpets is Shaw Floors, and Mohawk is the one producing the LifeProof carpet!
-So opting for either of these brands at Home Depot is a good bet for decent quality and durability.
+Home Decorators Collection and LifeProof Carpet at Home Depot – As many of us already know, when it comes to carpeting not everything is exactly what it seems.
+This is particularly true of the two largest frieze carpet ranges at Home Depot – Home Decorators Collection and LifeProof carpet – which are marketed as exclusive Home Depot brands but which are in fact produced by third-party manufacturers.
+But this is not bad news.
+In fact, is actually good because the manufacturer behind the Home Decorators carpets is Shaw Floors, and Mohawk is the one producing the LifeProof carpet!
+So, opting for either of these brands at Home Depot is a good bet for decent quality and durability.
 However, client reviews often are critical of the in-house installation service, so it may pay to look for independent, trusted installers instead.
 Each of these brands offers a wide selection of frieze carpets designs – in a good range of colors, though predominantly creams, taupes, grays, tans and browns.
 If I had to opt of one brand over the other, I would recommend looking at the LifeProof brand as the carpets are made using triexta fiber, which is one of the softest fibers on the market and has built-in stain resistance.